Deposit Replacement Membership and End of Tenancy Resolution

 B5.3 If you do not make any payment to us (including reimbursing us for any payment made following the end of tenancy resolution process) by the due date:

-B5.3.1 we may charge interest to you on the overdue amount at the rate of 2% a year above the Bank of England base lending rate
+B5.3.1 we may charge interest to you on the overdue amount at the rate of two per cent a year above the Bank of England base lending rate